BUSINESS CARD ARTWORK SIZE

 The most accurate way to choose a colour is to view our comprehensive colour chart and setup the artwork using the CMYK codes that represent the chosen colour.

-Large Format Inkjet Printing is the one exception where we request customers supply their files in RGB format (ideally AdobeRGB 1998 colour space).
-Our Large Format printer has 12 ink colours and has the ability to print with the much larger colour gamut that RGB provides.
-Ultimately producing full photographic quality pictures and graphics.
+Large Format Inkjet Printing is the one exception where we prefer customers to supply their files in RGB format (ideally AdobeRGB 1998 colour space).
+Our Large Format printer has the ability to print with the much larger colour gamut that RGB provides.
+Ultimately producing better photographic quality pictures and graphics.

 Fonts in your artwork need to be “converted to outlines” or “flattened” into a graphic.
 This will eliminate the risk of fonts not printing the way you intended.